huiyang-astro/MUWCLASS_CSCv2/README.md

 This github repo provides the MUltiWavelength Machine Learning CLASSification Pipeline (MUWCLASS) and the classification results on the Chandra Source Catalog v2 (CSCv2).

-The layout of this github repo is
+The main components of this github repo are

 codes/demo
 - This is a notebook of a demonstration of classifying CSCv2 sources using MUWCLASS with CSCv2 and multiwavelength data